emsig/empymod/docs/manual/iocli.rst

 I/O
 ---

-There are two saving and two loading routines, one each for inputs and one for data. «Input» in this context means all the parameters a modelling routine takes.
+There are currently two saving and two loading routines, one each for inputs and one for data. «Input» in this context means all the parameters a modelling routine takes.
 The saving/loading routines are on one hand good for persistence and reproducibility, but on the other hand also necessary for the command-line interface (see section `CLI`_).

 ``{save;load}_input``